QKA is proud to announce that the Academy has been shortlisted for a TES Award in the International category.

 The TES Schools Awards, celebrate the extraordinary commitment, quality and innovation shown by teachers and support staff across the UK and we are very excited to have been shortlisted - a real accolade to the quality of international work happening across the Academy.

-Queen Katharine Academy also hosts the Association for Language Learning (ALL) Peterborough Primary and Secondary Hub, which provides training and support for Language teachers across the city, apart from regular teacher training events, the Academy is currently leading a project in conjunction with The Goethe Institut with 11 primary schools in the region supporting them with the implementation of The Language Magician, an exciting tool for primary languages.
+Queen Katharine Academy also hosts the Association for Language Learning (ALL) Peterborough Primary and Secondary Hub, which provides training and support for Language teachers across the city, apart from regular teacher training events, the Academy is currently leading a project in conjunction with The Goethe Institut with local primary schools in the region supporting them with the implementation of The Language Magician, an exciting tool for primary languages.

 QKA is very pleased to announce that we have been re-accredited with the prestigious ‘Full International School Award’ from 2019 – 2022.
 The Academy received fantastic feedback from the British Council praising us for our international work – click on the dropdown below to read their comments:

 "Queen Katharine Academy.
 International School Award Re-Accreditation: APPROVED.

 The international dimension at Queen Katharine's Academy is firmly embedded in your curriculum and whole-school ethos, promoting an appreciation of the cultural diversity both within your school community and in the wider world, foreign language learning and citizenship attitudes and attributes.

 Your two current Erasmus+ projects are very different, but both are providing tremendous opportunities for students and staff to collaborate with students and teachers in your partner schools in very different European countries.
 The projects will also have direct positive impact on your STEM curriculum and on the integration of your EAL students and their families.
 Foreign language learning is clearly a high priority, and you have included a range of high profile activities and events in which your school plays a key role.